nautobot/nautobot/nautobot/docs/installation/nautobot.md

 - Run the database schema migrations
 - Aggregate static resource files on disk

+!!! important
+    PostgreSQL and Redis must have been successfully installed before continuing with deployment steps.
+If you haven't done that yet, please visit the guide on [Installing Nautobot](../../installation/#install-nautobot).

 ## Create the Nautobot System User

 Create a system user account named `nautobot`.
 This user will own all of the Nautobot files, and the Nautobot web services will be configured to run under this account.